 Let’s take a step back in history.
 Most towns had their own butcher shop that slaughtered local meat and sold it to the local people.
 This meant that you knew where it came from and how it was raised.

 Not to mention the fact that they were raised more naturally.
-Nowadays cow, pigs, and chicken are not raised that way anymore.
+Nowadays cows, pigs, and chickens have not been raised that way anymore.
 For some reason, we lost that way of raising livestock.
+I wrote more here about that and tried to answer the question is ground beef healthy or not.

 Cows are placed in feeding lots to let them gain weight as much and as fast as possible to sell them at a good price,

-Pigs are locked up in confined space to make sure they do not move too much and al their energy goes into growing and gaining weight.
+Pigs are locked up in confined spaces to make sure they do not move too much and all their energy goes into growing and gaining weight.

 Chicken are kept in large barns where they are fed a strict diet of food that they would probably not eat in a natural environment, for the sole reason to get them ready to slaughter as fast as possible.